-5 Ways for HR to Play a More Strategic Role in 2020
+5 Ways for HR to Play a More Strategic Role

 It’s time for HR to step into the realm of strategic planning and employee support.
 Here are five ways to do it.

 - A summary of the evolution of Human Resources.

 - HR is no longer just an administrative function or “the police” of an organization.

 - Employee engagement and retention is at an all-time low, making it essential for HR leaders to support strategic initiatives and inspire employees to do their best and be happy.

 The history of HR reaches back to the early 20th century when businesses were figuring out how to reduce turnover and get the most out of their workers through compensation systems.
 The newly-appointed HR department led exit interviews and collected employee grievances about issues that caused early departures or opened the door to unionization.

 Business owners wanted to avoid unions and HR played a pivotal role in achieving that goal.
 Maintaining a satisfied workforce was the trick to keeping the unions out.
 As a result, HR developed a reputation for being employee advocates and it remained this way until the early 1970s.

 In the 80s, union memberships declined and workers lost their voice.
 Therefore, HR’s focus shifted to compliance with newly-passed worker protection laws.
 Companies weren’t interested in hearing about what their employees wanted, they had bigger things to worry about (at least from the business owner and executive perspectives).